 We will be uploading new and exciting learning activities for you to try at home!
-Please check the site every Tuesday and Thursday for updates!
+Please check the site every Monday and Thursday for updates!

 Reception Home Learning

 Welcome to Reception's Learning at Home page!

 We hope you are all safe and well and looking after each other.